ovotech/clj-aiven/README.md

 # clj-aiven

 A Clojure library designed to interact with aiven api.
-At preset simply gets kafka topic information
+At preset simply gets kafka topic information and can also calculate lag.

 ## Usage
 ```clojure